deltasiege/godot-rapier-3d/README.md

 # Godot Rapier 3D

+## Requirements

+- Godot 4.2.2 or later

 ## Roadmap

-- [ ] Visualize colliders in game
+- [x] Visualize colliders
 - [ ] Serialize/deserialize physics state to/from variable
 - [ ] Save/load physics state to/from resource file
+- [ ] Interface for stepping in editor
 - [ ] Gizmos handles for collider shapes
-- [ ] Interface for stepping in editor
 - [ ] Collision layers

 ## Contributing